top of page

 In 1997 the KJFL applied for District Status, which was granted by the LFA, thus removing the County boundary as a limit to the recruitment of clubs.
 The League was renamed the Kildare & District Football League and now has members in neighbouring Counties Offaly, Laois, Meath.

-Through the years the membership has grown to in excess of 1800 registered players, including Junior, Over 35 and Women's Divisions, covering areas such as Naas, Newbridge, Kildare, Clane, Suncroft, Athy, Kilcullen, Castledermot, Portarlington, Coill Dubh, Caragh, Allenwood, Monasterevin, Straffan, Portlaoise, Edenderry, Sallins, Moone, Maynooth, Kilcock, Rathangan and Enfield. and further growth is anticipated in the coming seasons, particularly in the Masters, Women's and the proposed development of an Under 17 girls League.
+Through the years the membership has grown to in excess of 1800 registered players, including Junior, Over 35 and Women's Divisions and Under 20s, covering areas such as Naas, Newbridge, Kildare, Clane, Suncroft, Athy, Kilcullen, Castledermot, Portarlington, Coill Dubh, Caragh, Allenwood, Monasterevin, Straffan, Portlaoise, Edenderry, Sallins, Moone, Maynooth, Kilcock, Rathangan and Enfield, Celbridge, Leixlip, Longwood, Edenderry, Dunlavin and further growth is anticipated in the coming seasons, particularly in the Masters, Women's and Youth categories.

 Provincial/National honours received by KDFL Clubs and Individuals